luyimin/YPBT/README.md

 ## Installation

 If you are working on a project, add this to your Gemfile: `gem 'YPBT'`

+ For ad hoc installation from command line:

+ `$ gem install YPBT`

 ## Set up Google API key